 Please note that foster youth and former foster youth (age 24 years and younger) are not subject to loss of the BOG Fee Waiver under these regulations.

 If you have questions or need assistance, please contact the financial aid office or registrar at your college.

-No BOG Fee Waiver listed on your Award Letter?
+No YC CA Promise Grant listed on your Award Letter?

 Please follow these instructions to ensure timely awarding of the CCPG to eligible students:

-Eligibility for the CCPG can be determined from information you enter on your FAFSA (Free Application for Federal Student Aid).
+Eligibility for the YC CA Promise Grant can be determined from information you enter on your Financial Aid Application.

-- Five to seven days after your entry, check your Financial Aid Award Letter in the Financial Aid section on WebAdvisor to determine if your BOG fee waiver has been awarded.
+- Three to five days after your entry, check your Financial Aid Offer Letter in the Financial Aid section on Self Service to determine if your CA Promise Grant waiver has been awarded.

-- Also check MyDocuments in the Financial Aid section of WebAdvisor to determine if additional documents will need to be presented to the Financial Aid Office to verify your eligibility for financial aid.
+- Also check MyDocuments in the Financial Aid section of Self Service to determine if additional documents will need to be presented to the Financial Aid Office to verify your eligibility for financial aid.

-- If your fee waiver has not been awarded 7 days after your FAFSA or Dream Act entry,
+If your CA Promise Grant has not been awarded 7 days after your FAFSA or Dream Act entry,